alexrice236/ROS2_FizzBuzz/README.md

 colcon build
 ```
 > [!IMPORTANT]
 > `source install/setup.bash` add your workspace as an overlay to your ROS2 installation such that ROS2 is made aware of your packages.
-Therefore, new terminals also has to go to your workspace and `source install/setup.bash` before doing anything related to your ROS2 workspace.
+Therefore, new terminals also have to go to your workspace and `source install/setup.bash` before doing anything related to your ROS2 workspace.

 > [!TIP]
-> `colcon build` has to be ran every time you made changes to your packages.
+> `colcon build` has to be run every time you made changes to your packages.

 Step two is to open an additional terminal window.
 In VSCode, you can create a new terminal or split terminal (`Terminal` > `Split Terminal`) to view new terminal side-by-side.
 Remember to run `source install/setup.bash` in the new one as well.